Bathyliotina armata

 Bathyliotina armata is a species of sea snail, a marine gastropod mollusk in the family Liotiidae.

 Description

 The size of the shell varies from 7 mm to 12 mm.
 Specimens can be found around 108 meters below sea level.

+(Original description in Latin) The shell is turbinate (top-shaped), white, and solid.
+Its spire is elevated, conical, and features a broad umbilicus.
+The whorls are convex and longitudinally wrinkled with ridges, bearing closely crowded, wavy lamellae.
+Furthermore, the whorls are equipped with small transverse keels — four of which are located on the body whorl - and two rows of spines, with the spines themselves being sharply pointed and scaled.

 Distribution

-This marine species occurs off the Philippines, the Korea Strait and Japan.
+This marine species occurs off the Philippines, the Korea Strait, and Japan.